kenzap/blog/README.md

 # E-commerce

-Create and organize products used in e-commerce and checkout.
+Create and organize products used in e-commerce, orders and checkout.

 ![E-commerce](https://cdn.kenzap.com/github/img/extension-ecommerce.png)